-USMS Rule USA Swimming/ YMCA NCAA NFHS Personnel 103.1 103.5 USMS does not use a meet jury.
+USMS Rule TICA C NCAA NFHS USMIS Rule USA Swimming/ YMCA NCAA NFHS Personnel 103.1 103.5 USMS does not use a meet jury.
 A protest committee is used at national championships.
-At LMSC-sanctioned meets, the meet director and meet referee are responsible for ensuring that the provisions of article 102.14 for protests are followed.
-Disability Accommodations 103.6.9 No Difference dify any rule for a swim- bility in accordance with Place Judges 103.10.6 near the finish to jud ge the order of finish of d at the side of the course of all swimmers.
-However, sults produced by ranking Official Time for a Malfunction on a Lane 103.17.3E No Difference No Difference When a malfunction is confirmed on a lane, the official time shall be calculated using valid times from the secondary timing system and integrated with accurate primary times to determine the results.
-Split Requests 103.18.1B 103.18.1C 103.18.2 105.2.2 1
+At LMSC sanctioned meets, the meet director and meet referee are responsible for ensuring that the provisions of article 102.14 for protests are followed.
+Disability Accommodations 103.6.9 No Difference dify any rule for a swim- bility in accordance with Place Judges 103.10.6 One or two place judges may be positioned at the side of the course near the finish to judge the order of finish of all swimmers.
+However, judging may not be used to change the results produced by ranking the official times.
+Official Time for a Malfunction on a Lane 103.17.3E No Difference No Difference When a malfunction is confirmed on a lane, the official time shall be calculated using valid times from the secondary timing system and integrated with accurate primary times to determine the results.
+Split Requests 103.18.1B 103.18.1C 103.18.2 105.2.2 If swimmers want their initial splits as part of a longer individual event to be submitted for records or Top 10 consideration, they must notify the referee in writing.
+Split requests for backstroke individual events must be submitted prior to the event.
+Split requests for all other individual events must be submitted prior to the conclusion of the meet, unless the meet referee has approved the automatic recording of splits, in which case no written request is required.
+Requests for relay leadoff splits must be submitted prior to the event.
+Relay leadoff splits may not be recorded for official purposes if the second swimmer starts in the water and automatic timing is used, if the second swimmer stands on an active pad while starting from the deck, or if the relay is disqualified.